extremenetworks/ExtremeScripting/EXOS/CLI_Scripting/autofsbackup/README.md

 ```   (e.g. /tftpboot/<year>/<mo>/<day> or /tftpboot/2010/04/27)```

 ### Updates
-1.0 - ( Mar 2009) First Version of the script
+1.0 - (Mar 2009) First Version of the script

-1.1 - ( Apr 2010) Changes made to interact with other scripts
+1.1 - (Apr 2010) Changes made to interact with other scripts

-1.2 - ( Dec 2017) On backup.xsf: corrcetions to bad syntax, removal of redundant .cfg upload
+1.2 - (Dec 2017) On backup.xsf: corrections to bad syntax, removal of redundant .cfg upload
                   addition of user prompts for tftp IP addr. and VR.

 ## License